-He was walking through a potato field, until he saw a woman in black clothes and a flash, not knowing what happened he hid in an irrigation ditch and covered his ears and eyes.
+He was walking through a potato field, until he saw a woman in black clothes and a flash, not knowing what happened, he hid in an irrigation ditch and covered his ears and eyes.

 Running to Nagasaki

-Curiosities about the life of Tsutomu Yamaguchi
+Trivia about the life of Tsutomu Yamaguchi

 In addition to all this happening involving the nuclear explosion of Hiroshima and Nagasaki, Tsutomu Yamaguchi has a very interesting and troubled history.
 In his youth, he never imagined that Japan would go to war.